minus5/examples-services/README.md

 - nsqlookupd
 - nsqadmin

-It is also worth noting that we already have available Docker images for Consul, nsqd, nsqlookupd and nsqadmin on Docker hub. `Sensor`, `Worker` and `App` are all created from the same [alpine](https://hub.docker.com/_/alpine/) image just by adding different binaries into it.
+It is important to notice that we **already have available** Docker images for Consul, nsqd, nsqlookupd and nsqadmin on Docker hub.
+Our custom images (`Sensor`, `Worker` and `App`) are created by extending another available image ([alpine](https://hub.docker.com/_/alpine/)) just by adding our application binaries into it.

 Now we can start **the whole system** on our local Docker host with **a single command**: